 If you're planning to join TYW at the peak of summer, especially between weeks 26-34, then make sure you book a yacht with air-conditioning!
-All our Luxury yachts come with AC.

 Don't plan to let people sleep in the saloon (lounge area) as it makes the yacht look messy all week long, which is no fun.
 If you can afford to keep your crew size down, you will really enjoy the uncluttered space.

 So now you know the differences, but what do they all have in common?
 Here's everything that comes standard with our yachts:

 - Your skipper - Very necessary, of course.
 Our amazing skippers are an essential part of your experience as they will help you sail your way through the week.
 They'll navigate your yacht, lead your crew and make sure you discover all the hidden gems along the way.
 They're there to ensure you have a safe and enjoyable experience and are happy to teach you some of the key skills for sailing if you’re keen to get involved.

 - Fully equipped kitchen - Feast your way through the week by whipping up a storm in your very own kitchen.
 Packed with all the pots, pans and cutlery you could need.
 Don't want to bother with the cooking?
 Book yourself one of our friendly hosts for the week.

 - Bedding and bathroom towels - All your linens are provided, so no need to pack any of these.
 We do suggest bringing your own beach towel so you don’t get seawater on your bathroom towel.

 - Speakers - Every yacht has its own speakers, so you don't need to bother about packing these.
 Pump out the tunes as you sail your way through an unforgettable week.